LABOR LAW (ROYAL DECREE M/51)

 1. Nitaqat Program (Saudization)

-The Nitaqat program is designed to streamline compliance with Saudization goals by gradually increasing local employment requirements across industries, allowing businesses time to adapt.
-Compliance with the Nitaqat program is essential for companies to remain competitive in the labor market.
-Depending on their classification within the Nitaqat ranges—Platinum, High Green, Medium Green, Low Green, and Red—businesses gain access to essential services:
+The Nitaqat program aims to facilitate compliance with Saudization objectives by progressively increasing local employment requirements by sector, so that businesses can adjust over time.
+Compliance with the Nitaqat program is vital to any company that wants to keep its labour market competitiveness.
+Depending on how they fall within the Nitaqat ranges (Platinum, High Green, Medium Green, Low Green, and Red), companies are provided services that include:

 Platinum, High Green & Medium Green Range:

-- Renew work permits for existing expatriate workers.
+- Renewal of work permits for expatriate workers.

 Low Green Range:

-- Cannot apply for new expatriate worker visas.
+- Cannot apply for a new expatriate worker labour visa.

-- Can renew work permits for existing expatriate workers.
+- Cannot renew work permits for expatriate workers.

-- Cannot transfer expatriate workers’ sponsorship to the entity.
+- Cannot transfer sponsorship for expatriate workers to the entity.

-- Cannot apply for new expatriate worker visas.
+- Cannot apply for new expatriate worker labour visas.

-- Cannot issue work permits for new expatriate workers.
+- Cannot issue a work permit for a new expatriate worker.

-- Cannot renew work permits for existing expatriate workers.
+- Cannot renew a work permit for an existing expatriate worker.

 2. Social Insurance Law

-The Social Insurance Law provides essential protections for workers and their families, covering two primary branches:
+The Social Insurance Law protects workers and their families by covering two main branches.

-- Occupational Hazards Branch: Covers employment-related injuries and applies to all workers without discrimination.
+- Occupational Hazards Branch: Covers employment injury and applies to all workers.

-Additionally, the Social Insurance Law offers the following benefits for employees:
+Additionally, the Social Insurance Law offers a range of employee benefits:

-- Medical Care: Full coverage for treatment related to work injuries.
+- Medical Care: Provides full coverage for treatment for employee treatment for work injuries.

-- Daily Allowance: 100% of the daily wage for temporary incapacity.
+- Daily Allowance: 100% of daily wage for temporary incapacity.

-- Disability Compensation: Monthly income or a lump-sum payment based on the severity of the disability.
+- Disability Compensation: Monthly income or lump sum payout, which is based on the severity of the disability.

-- Death Compensation: Monthly income for the family or a lump-sum payment.
+- Death Compensation: Monthly income for the family or a lump sum payout.

-- Retirement Pension: Eligibility at age 60 with at least 120 months of contributions.
+- Retirement Pension: The worker is eligible for retirement at age 60 with a record of 120 months of contributions.

-- Special Provisions for Foreign Workers: Non-Saudi workers injured at work receive a lump-sum compensation based on the severity of the disability or death, with a maximum payout of SAR 330,000.
+- Special Provisions for Foreign Workers: Non-Saudi workers injured at work can claim a designated lump sum compensation for the impact of the severity of the disability or death.
+The maximum claim is for SAR 330.000.

-The General Organization for Social Insurance (GOSI) is responsible for enforcing the Social Insurance Law and ensuring compliance with compulsory insurance coverage.
-GOSI collects contributions from employers and disburses benefits to eligible contributors and their families, thereby providing social protection and insurance coverage throughout the Kingdom.
-Consequently, it is mandatory for employers to register their workers with GOSI.
+GOSI (the General Organisation for Social Insurance) serves as the statutory body charged with enforcing the provisions of the Social Insurance Law to ensure the appropriate enforcement of compulsory insurance.
+GOSI is responsible for collecting contributions from the insured employers and distributing benefits to those enrolled and their families.
+In this way, Gosi offers a level of social protection and insurance coverage for workers throughout the Kingdom.
+As such, it is a legal requirement for employers to register their workers with GOSI.

-- Foreign National Employees: Employers contribute 2% of wages for the Occupational Hazards Branch.
+- Foreign National Employees: Employers are required to pay 2% of wages for the Occupational Hazards Branch.

-- Saudi National Employees: Employers contribute 2% of wages for the Occupational Hazards Branch, in addition to 1.5% for unemployment insurance and 18% for the Annuities Branch.
-These contributions are split equally between the employer and the employee.
+- Saudi National Employees: Employers contribute 2% of wages for the Occupational Hazards Branch; 1.5% for unemployment insurance, and 18% for the Annuities Branch.
+Employers and employees jointly contribute to occupational hazards and annuities branches.

 Compliance and Penalties: